quisros/soviet-republic/Triangle/README.md

 Vertices define boundaries of a primitive: shapes like triangles, Fs, etc.

-Vertex array objects: define what data each vertex has Vertx buffer objects: store the actual vertex data
+Vertex array objects: define what data each vertex has Vertex buffer objects: store the actual vertex data

 Vertex data: series of attributes, need not be position.
 Once it is specified, primitive is rendered by drawing command.